brunoasika/AngularProjects/README.md

 # AngularProjects
-My Angular Journey
-It is all in the master branch
+My Angular Journey is all in the master branch